haggy/Proton-IDE/README.md

 * Click *Atom* in the menu and click *Open Your Config*
 * Find the following lines (it will be near the very bottom of the configuration file):
+__If you don't see it, click Packages -> Proton -> Login/New Project, then check your config again__
 ```
 'proton':
   'project_path': ''